 Exclusions enable you to exclude files and folders from scanning.
 To ensure that all objects are scanned for threats, we recommend only creating exclusions when it is absolutely necessary.
-However, there are situations where you may need to exclude an object, for example large database entries that would slow your computer during a scan or software that conflicts with the scan.
+Situations where you may need to exclude an object might include scanning large database entries that would slow your computer during a scan or software that conflicts with the scan (for example, backup software).

 To exclude an object from scanning: